Midnightandstillup/Midnightandstillup/README.md

-- Hey, I’m @Midnightandstillup
+- Hey, I’m @Midnightandstillup.

-- I’m interested in websites and really any kind of code
-- I’m currently learning website development and javascript
-- I’m looking to collaborate on, idk just ask
-- If you really want to reach me for some reason, my twitter DMs are open @CatXx1212 on twitter
+- I go `Tip Tap` on keyboard and makes things.

+- Currently working on a game <3

+- CatXx1212_dev on "X".

-- From meeeee
+- From meeeee.
 <!---
 Midnightandstillup/Midnightandstillup is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.